 So far, we’ve seen them offer an opportunity to earn Status Qualifying Dollars (SQD) on purchased points, a gifting bonus, and some very high bonuses of 100% or more.

-From now until February 14, 2021 at 11:59pm Eastern Time, you can earn an 80% bonus when you gift Aeroplan points to another member.
+For this round, you’ll earn more bonus points the more you buy.
+From now until May 20, 2022 at 11:59pm Eastern Time, you can earn up to an 85% bonus when you buy or gift Aeroplan points.

-Normally, Aeroplan sells points for 3 cents per point (CAD).
+Normally, Aeroplan sells points with a base price of 3.5 cents per point.

-As usual, buying or gifting points does not contribute to your Aeroplan Elite Status.
+As usual, buying or gifting points doesn’t contribute to your Aeroplan Elite Status.
 We’ve previously seen a promotion for buying points which also counted towards Status Qualifying Dollars (SQD), but that’s not the case this time around.

 How many Aeroplan points can you buy?

-Usually, Aeroplan imposes a limit of 250,000 base points per transaction, although for this promotion the limit is increased to 350,000.
-Bonus miles don’t count towards your yearly maximum with Aeroplan.
+Usually, Aeroplan imposes a limit of 250,000 base points per transaction, although for this promotion the limit is increased to 500,000.
+Bonus points don’t count towards your yearly maximum with Aeroplan.

 Which credit card should you use to buy Aeroplan points?